Peacemaker season 1: Viewership

 On Varietys "Trending TV" chart—which looks at weekly audience engagement based on Twitter mentions, retweets, and likes—the series appeared in the top ten for each week that a new episode was released, starting in second place with 295,000 engagements behind HBO's Euphoria which had 440,000.
 It was first place for the first time during the week of the season finale, with nearly 700,000 engagements.
 The site said this "blew away the TV competition", with Euphoria being the next closest series that week with around 460,000 engagements.
 Deadline Hollywood reported that each episode of Peacemaker received higher viewership than the last, and HBO Max stated that the season finale's viewership was 44 percent higher than the series premiere's.
 According to the service, the finale broke the record for highest single day viewership of an HBO Max original episode.
 In the UK, where Peacemaker was not released until after it had finished airing in the U.S., the series was the third-most pirated for the first quarter of 2022 after Euphoria and The Book of Boba Fett.

 Critical response

+Metacritic, which uses a weighted average, assigned the season a score of 70 out of 100, based on 26 critics, indicating "generally favorable" reviews.
 The title sequence was praised, with critics also highlighting Gunn's sense of fun and "raunchy humor", and Cena's performance.
 Some found other characters and story elements to be underdeveloped.

 IGN gave the first three episodes 8 out of 10, saying that "The three-episode premiere offers a goofy takedown of vigilantism" while praising the cast's performances and humor.
 The Guardian gave the first three episodes a score of 3 out of 5 writing "James Gunn's Suicide Squad character gets his own HBO Max series with mixed results but a winning central performance."